home | about | contact | etiquette daily | news | site map | dining etiquette | etiquette books

 At formal dinners, an empty service plate (called a "charger" or "place plate") will be set at each diner's place.
 A napkin may be placed in the plate's center.
 Or, a cold first course may already be set on the service plate, with the napkin to the left of the forks.
 The only time a plate will not be set before guests is just before dessert, when a waiter clears all the dishes from the table and crumbs from the tablecloth.

 The waiter will serve the food from your left side and remove dishes from your right side.
-When after the soup course, the waiter will remove the soup bowl and its underplate and replace them with a warm dinner plate or a plate already holding the main course.
+After the soup course, the waiter will remove the soup bowl and its underplate and replace them with a warm dinner plate or a plate already holding the main course.
 If a first course is followed by soup, the service plate remains until the soup course is finished.

 Hosting a Catered Function